Animals extinct in the wild

 Yangtze sturgeon (Acipenser dabryanus)

-The Yangtze sturgeon is endemic to China, in the Yangtze River and its tributaries.
+The Yangtze sturgeon is endemic to China, specifically the Yangtze River and its tributaries.
 It was last sighted in the 1990s.
-Changes to the habitat caused by the construction of dams have severely impacted the natural habitat of the fish species.
-In addition, the Yangtze sturgeon was heavily overfished, both for its fish eggs (caviar) and for its meat.
+Habitat changes caused by dam construction have severely affected the fish species’ natural habitat.
+In addition, the Yangtze sturgeon was heavily overfished, both for its roe (caviar) and its meat.
 Water pollution in the Yangtze River has also contributed to its decline.
-Several Chinese aquaculture research institutes have started breeding Yangtze sturgeon in human care.
-They are focusing on preserving genetic diversity and understanding the reproduction of this species in order to develop successful breeding methods.
+Several Chinese aquaculture research institutes have begun breeding Yangtze sturgeon in human care.
+They focus on preserving the species’ genetic diversity and understanding its reproduction in order to develop successful breeding methods.

 (Photo: © Josephe Huët, Public domain, via Wikimedia Commons)